Bulk Modulus along Jamming Transition Lines of Bidisperse Granular Packings: Summary, Conclusions and Outlook

-The results of the bulk modulus, presented along the first and second jammed transition, have given better insights into the mechanical properties of jammed bidisperse systems.
-By tuning the values of $\delta$ and $X_{\mathrm S}$, one can get harder or softer bidisperse structures.
-The different values of the bulk modulus obtained here along the jamming lines predict that other properties such as the shear modulus, spectral density and force distribution must be different as well.
+The behavior of the bulk modulus, and its relation to the jamming density, as presented along the first and second jamming transitions, have given better insights into the mechanical properties of jammed bidisperse systems.
+By tuning the values of $\delta$ and $X_{\mathrm S}$, one can get stiffer or less stiff bidisperse structures.
+The different values of the bulk modulus obtained here, suggest that other properties such as shear modulus, vibrational density of states, or force distributions must be different as well.